Operator algebra and algorithmic construction of boundaries and defects in (2+1)D topological Pauli stabilizer codes: Introduction

 Recently, an algorithm in Ref.~\cite{liang2023extracting} was developed to extract the topological orders of generalized Pauli stabilizer codes on a two-dimensional infinite plane.
 Extending this method to situations with boundaries and defects is essential, as it would enrich the topological information of given stabilizer codes and enable additional logical operations.
 For instance, introducing the $e-m$ exchange defect in the $\mathbb{Z}_2$ toric code creates non-Abelian endpoints as the Ising anyons $\sigma$ \cite{Barkeshli2013Theory, maissam2023codimension, Google2023NonAbelian}.
 Distinct boundary conditions, such as $e$-condensed or $m$-condensed, enhance the versatility of surface code design.
 The interplay between boundaries, defects, and bulk anyons can expand the logical space and introduce new logical operators \cite{bravyi1998quantum, zhu2022topological, maissam2023codimension, Ryohei2023Fermionic, Maissam2024Higher, Maissam2024Highergroup, Kobayashi2024CrossCap}, which can be harnessed for universal quantum computation \cite{Cong2017Universal}.
 Therefore, developing a systematic approach for constructing boundaries and defects in general topological Pauli stabilizer codes is crucial for advancing the construction of novel surface codes.
 Such a framework would be helpful for quantum error correction and facilitate the implementation of two-dimensional quantum codes with open boundaries in experiments, supporting the development of scalable and fault-tolerant quantum computation~\cite{liang2025planar, yoder2025tour}.
-This paper presents an algorithm that efficiently constructs boundaries and defects for any two-dimensional topological Pauli stabilizer code using an operator algebra approach.
-The algorithm aims to streamline the development of surface codes with the aid of classical computers.
+This paper presents an algorithm that efficiently constructs boundaries and defects for any two-dimensional topological Pauli stabilizer code using an operator algebra approach.\footnote{\change Throughout this paper, the anyon theory associated with a topological Pauli stabilizer model is Abelian: all intrinsic bulk anyons are created by Pauli string operators and have quantum dimension one.
+Non-Abelian objects are beyond the scope of Pauli stabilizer codes.} The algorithm aims to streamline the development of surface codes with the aid of classical computers.